rprkh/Stock-Bot/README.md

 ## 6. Stock Recommendations

-Displays the stock recommendations (buy/sell)
+Displays the stock recommendations (Buy / Sell)

 The following command can be used to display the stocks information: